-dnssec-signzone will also produce a keyset and dsset files and optionally a dlvset file.
-These are used to provide the parent zone administrators with the DNSKEYs (or their corresponding DS records) that are the secure entry point to the zone.
+dnssec-signzone will also produce a keyset and dsset files.
+These are used to provide the parent zone administrators with the DNSKEYS (or their corresponding DS records) that are the secure entry point to the zone.

 Configuring Servers for DNSSEC